 You will have a chance to edit the configuration file before it's written to the storage pool, and then the configurator will create the storage pool, several critical datasets, populate them with files and write the configuration to the pool, then reboot.

-While it's easy to get started right away using SmartOS, this is exactly the time to ensure that your experience is going to be the best that it can be.
+2021 Update: While it's easy to get started right away using SmartOS, this is the perfect time to ensure that your performance is going to be the best that it can be by tweaking ZFS properties on the

 By default, SmartOS uses Fletcher4 as it's checksum.